 Registering your corporation federally provides heightened name protection, the right to carry your business across Canada, global recognition, and online account management.
 The cost to file online is $200.

 Provincial incorporation is less expensive, but it only allows you to operate your business within that jurisdiction and does not provide name protection outside of that province.
 To incorporate your business at the federal level, visit Corporations Canada here.

 Business numbers (BN) have a variety of endings or identifiers depending on the account.
 In each instance, the 9-digit number remains the same, with the program identifier changing.
 For example:

 HST 123456789 RT 0001

-You can find a corporation’s BN by accessing Corporations Canada’s online database of federal corporations or by contacting Corporations Canada or CRA directly.
+To find a corporation's BN, you can access the federal corporations' online database provided by Corporations online database of federal corporations or by contacting Corporations Canada or CRA directly.

-Before incorporating your business, you may want to get a NUANS report done.
-You don’t need it unless you want to get a corporate name pre-approved.
-But, it is still worth doing, as it will give you assurance your proposed company name is not taken and you’re eligible to incorporate it.
-NUANS name provides you with a list of existing corporate names, business names, and trademarks that are similar to the one you’re proposing.
-It is valid for 90 days only, it will cost you $13.50 and you can get it here.
+Before incorporating your business, you may want to obtain a NUANS report.
+Although not necessary unless you wish to pre-approve a corporate name, it is still worth doing.
+It provides assurance that your proposed company name is available for use and eligible for incorporation.
+The NUANS report provides a list of existing corporate names, business names, and trademarks that are similar to the proposed name.
+The report is only valid for 90 days and can be obtained for a cost of $13.50 at the NUANS website.